 Catawba County Parks are places where visitors can experience the County’s natural habitat and enjoy the outdoors while hiking, running, biking, picnicking, and wildlife viewing.
 Each of these parks has a distinctive "personality" so before coming, ask yourself, "What would I like to see or do today—climb a mountain, kayak down the river, take my dog to play with other dogs, or stroll along nature trails to enjoy the view?"

 Riverbend Park is located in the northern part of the county along the Catawba River.
 This 690-acre park provides opportunities for nature viewing along the river, hiking or running in a varied terrain, mountain biking, or experiencing upland forest and fresh water wetlands.

 Bakers Mountain Park is located in the southwestern part of the county.
 This 189-acre park allows visitors to climb a mountain and see views of the Catawba Valley, and vegetation natural to the higher elevations.

 St. Stephens Park is located next to the City of Hickory.
 This 9-acre park offers a dog park so your furry friend can play with other dogs.
 It also offers a playground and a 1/3 mile hiking trail which makes one feel like they are alone in nature, far from the urbanized world.

 Mountain Creek Park is in Sherrills Ford on Lake Norman in the southeastern part of Catawba County.
-This 606-acre park will offer extensive mountain biking trails, kayak and canoe launches, hiking and running trails, and an adventure playground among other amenities.
+This 606-acre park offers extensive mountain biking trails, kayak and canoe launches, hiking and running trails, and an adventure playground among other amenities.

 March and October: 8AM-7PM